 Our Children Are at Risk

 Each year, an ever increasing number of children are diagnosed with type 1 diabetes.
 Among children under age 15, the risk of developing type 1 diabetes has been increasing since the 1950s around the world.
 The increase has been very rapid, particularly in the youngest children, under age 5 (Diamond Project Group 2006).
-The most recent U.S. data shows that the number of children with type 1 diabetes increased by 21% between 2001 and 2009 (Dabelea et al. 2014).
-This rise is dwarfed by the rise in China; traditionally a low- incidence country, the incidence of type 1 diabetes in Shanghai's children increased by 14.2% per year between 1997 and 2011 (Zhao et al. 2014).
+Between 1989 and 2013, on average in Europe, a 3.4% annual increase continues, despite a slower rate of increase in some high-incidence countries (Patterson et al. 2018).
+As of 2021, over 108,000 children are diagnosed with type 1 diabetes each year worldwide (Ogle et al. 2021) (check the current International Diabetes Federation Diabetes Atlas for the most recent numbers).
+In the U.S., the number of children with type 1 diabetes increased by 45% between 2001 and 2017 (Lawrence et al. 2021).
+This rise is dwarfed by the rise in China; traditionally a low-incidence country, the incidence of type 1 diabetes in Shanghai's children increased by 14.2% per year between 1997 and 2011 (Zhao et al. 2014).

 Like type 1 diabetes in children, the incidence of type 2 diabetes in adults is also increasing rapidly (Geiss et al. 2006).
 Not only that, but type 2 diabetes incidence is increasing in children as well as adolescents.
 And, more and more children are showing signs of both type 1 and 2 diabetes (Pozzilli et al. 2007).
 The appearance of these diseases early in life is likely to have serious ramifications on health later in life.